-Any member of the Bargaining Unit who has converted accumulated sick leave into a lump sum payment who subsequently is employed by another agency, organization, or institution to which accumulated sick leave could be transferred pursuant to law, shall be deemed to have forfeited all sick days earned at Cincinnati State Technical and Community College and such days shall not be further eligible for transfer.

-A member of the bargaining unit who, for reasons other than retirement, leaves the employ of the Cincinnati State Technical and Community College shall retain accumulated sick leave for one (1) year from the date of termination of the last employment, provided it has not been converted into a cash payment, nor transferred pursuant to law.
+- 3. Any member of the Bargaining Unit who has converted accumulated sick leave into a lump sum payment who subsequently is employed by another agency, organization, or institution to which accumulated sick leave could be transferred pursuant to law, shall be deemed to have forfeited all sick days earned at Cincinnati State Technical and Community College and such days shall not be further eligible for transfer. - 4.
+A member of the bargaining unit who, for reasons other than retirement, leaves the employ of Cincinnati State Technical and Community College shall retain accumulated sick leave for one (1) year from the date of termination of the last employment, provided it has not been converted into a cash payment, nor transferred pursuant to law. - 5.
+Any member of the bargaining unit reemployed by Cincinnati State Technical and Community College who, since leaving the employ of Cincinnati State Technical and

-Any member of the bargaining unit reemployed by the Cincinnati State Technical and Community College who, since leaving the employ of the Cincinnati State Technical and Community College, has been continuously employed by other State of Ohio institutions of higher learning, boards of education, or by state, county, or municipal governments in Ohio shall receive full credit for sick leave accumulated both in the prior employ of the Cincinnati State Technical and Community College and the employ of other agencies listed above as shown in the records of the last employing organization.
-However, anyone employed after January 1, 1980, shall not be able to count sick leave credited from other employers in determining conversion for lump sum payments upon retirement.
-For persons employed after January 1, 1980, only that accumulated sick leave earned during the period of continuous employment at Cincinnati State Technical and Community College prior to retirement shall be counted.
+Community College, has been continuously employed by other State of Ohio institutions of higher learning, boards of education, or by state, county, or municipal governments in Ohio shall receive full credit for sick leave accumulated both in the prior employ of the Cincinnati State Technical and Community College and the employ of other agencies listed above as shown in the records of the last employing organization.
+However, only that accumulated sick leave earned during the period of continuous employment at Cincinnati State Technical and Community College prior to retirement shall be counted when determining lump sum payments upon retirement.

-Any member of the bargaining unit who, immediately preceding employment, has been in the service of another State of Ohio institution of higher learning, board of education or school, or state, county, or municipal government shall receive full credit for the sick leave accumulated in this previous service shown in the records of the last employing organization.
-However, anyone employed after January 1, 1980, shall not be able to count sick leave credited from other employers in determining conversion for lump sum payments upon retirement.
-For persons employed after January 1, 1980, only that accumulated sick leave earned during the period of continuous employment at Cincinnati State Technical and Community College prior to retirement shall be counted.
+6. Any member of the bargaining unit who, immediately preceding employment, has been in the service of another State of Ohio institution of higher learning, board of education or school, or state, county, or municipal government shall receive full credit for the sick leave accumulated in this previous service shown in the records of the last employing organization.
+However, only that accumulated sick leave earned during the period of continuous employment at Cincinnati State Technical and Community College prior to retirement shall be counted when determining lump sum payments upon retirement.